sightmachine/sightmachine-sdk/docs/entities/cookbook.md

 This is an optional parameter and is passed in as integer.
 This is the number of minutes you want to look bak for the current value.

 ### Normalize Constraints
-This is a function to return a clean string version of constraints.
+This is a function to return a clean string version of constraints values.
 And is called like this:
 ```
-cli.normalize_constraints(constraints)
+cli.normalize_constraints(constraint_values)
 ```

 #### constraints
-Are the constraints on a recipe group.
+The constraint values you wish to normalize, this only works for range values.